Arts and Languages

-Jimena was grateful for the opportunity to practice what she has been learning in the classroom at Mississauga, Ontario's St. Jude's Academy, since almost everyone she encountered on her trip spoke French.
+Jimena was grateful for the opportunity to practice what she has been learning in the classroom at St. Jude's Academy, in Mississauga, Ontario, since almost everyone she encountered on her trip spoke French.
 This experience made her decide to take her learning of the language to the next level.

 "When I came back to Canada, I was inspired to learn French so that I can speak fluently," she says.
 "I finally realized that there was a point to learning another language."

 Justin, 15, is learning about William Shakespeare by participating in a performance of A Midsummer Night's Dream in which he's playing the role of Demetrius.

 "My character is really snobby and stuck-up," he says.
 "It's fun playing different personalities."

 "You literally want to become your character on stage," says Justin.
 "You have to speak and think like him."

 The school is also involving students in the younger grades.
 Justin notes that the children in Grade 2 will play the fairies.

 "They don't have many lines, but they love to dance around in their costumes, he says.